Call for Contributions

 By submitting a paper, authors implicitly agree that at least one of them will register to the conference and present the paper.
 It is expected that at least one author will register for each accepted paper.
 Guidelines for each contribution type follow below.

-It is recommended that full papers are submitted with around 8 to 10 pages, with the appropriate font size and page format, including references, tables, graphs, images and appendices.
+It is recommended that full papers are submitted with the appropriate font size and page format, including references, tables, graphs, images and appendices.
 Full papers may present case studies of your work, e.g. on the results of projects and implementations or research, or best practices.

-It is recommended that position papers are submitted with around 4 to 6 pages, with the appropriate font size and page format, including references, tables, graphs, images and appendices.
+It is recommended that position papers are submitted with the appropriate font size and page format, including references, tables, graphs, images and appendices.
 Position papers may present new ideas, or initiatives, or proposals for the future.

 Proposals for posters providing solutions to new problems, approaches or work in progress are welcome (posters can be complemented with local demonstrations).
 Poster contributions do not require to submit a paper.
 Instructions on poster size(s) will be published soon.

 It is recommended that workshops and tutorials submit a paper with around 1 to 2 pages detailing the subject, scope, program strand, intended content, intended audience, and expected learning outcomes.
 These workshops and tutorials will be complementary to the conference and should provide participants with educational opportunities that will contribute to their professional knowledge and skills.

 26 May 2017

 · Notification to authors of accepted submissions